vbhayden/Quest-64-Glitchless-Guide/README.md

 2. Learn Avalanche for Zelse
 3. Kill Bosses with Magic Barrier + Avalanche
 4. Grind Defense along the way
+5. Do not go backwards if you can avoid it

 For the last bit, we can accomplish this by intentionally getting hit by enemies that cast multi-hit moves like Wind Cutter or Homing Arrow.